The Pros and Cons of Starting a Medical Transcription Business

-- No storefront is needed.
-Your base of operations likely will be your home, and you'll be able to deduct the expenses for your home office when you file your taxes.
+- Your base of operations likely will be your home, and you'll be able to deduct the expenses for your home office when you file your taxes.

-- The average medical transcriptionist earned a little more than $17 per hour in 2016, according to the Bureau of Labor Statistics, so there's potential for good money depending on how many hours you choose to work and how many clients you are able to secure.
+- The average medical transcriptionist earned a little less than $17 per hour in 2018, according to the Bureau of Labor Statistics, so there's potential to make a living depending on how many hours you choose to work and how many clients you are able to secure.

 - You can choose how much or little you want to work.
 Your business can be a side job to earn extra cash, or it can be a full-time career once you've built up a large enough client base.

 Consider these potential challenges you might experience when starting a medical transcription business.